MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 Download
 [this `gas.svg` icon file](https://raw.githubusercontent.com/Montoya/gas-fee-snap/main/packages/snap/images/gas.svg)
-into the folder you just created.
+into the `ìmages` folder you just created.
 This is a free icon, **Gas** by Mello from
 [Noun Project](https://thenounproject.com/browse/icons/term/gas/).

-Now your file structure should look like this:
+Your file structure should look like this:

 ```text
 gas-estimation-snap/